pashokman/SeleniumHybridFramework/README.md

 * moved duplicate methods from test classes to BaseTest class;
 * implemented DDT in test_Login file (created new utility - ExcelUtils, added a folder for text files - ExcelFiles);
 * implemented DDT in test_Register file;
+* added code for taking screenshot on failure in conftest.py - log_on_failure, pytest_runtest_makereport, call the fixture in BaseTest class for working with all tests, broke one search test for getting a screenshot on failure;

 # Help to run tests: